image bio

 Of course, men aren’t impervious to the effects of aging, either.
 As a man grows older, his testosterone levels decrease, and he produces less sperm, which can sometimes make it tougher (but by all means, not impossible) to conceive.

-• The birth control “cleanse:” If you haven’t heard of it, the birth control cleanse is a mix of supplements to “help” a woman’s body reset after stopping birth control.
-Since hormonal birth control can suppress the hormones released by the ovaries, it can sometimes take one to three months for a woman’s cycle to naturally reset after stopping, but that’s normal and doesn’t mean conception can’t happen during this time.
+Some people will try to sell you various supplements or claim that you can’t get pregnant after being on birth control unless you wait X amount of time or do X,Y, and Z. The truth is that it can sometimes take one to three months for a woman’s cycle to naturally reset after stopping birth control, but this is considered normal and doesn’t mean conception can’t happen during this time.
 If it’s taken longer than three months for your period to come back after stopping hormonal birth control, talk to your doctor.
-And save yourself money; these so-called “cleanses” are total nonsense.

-• There are no specific sex positions that can increase your chances of conceiving.
+There are no specific sex positions that can increase your chances of conceiving.
 Fretting too much over elevating your legs after sex won’t do much, but kill the mood.
 It’s better to go with whatever positions you and your partner are most comfortable with.
-Sperm will find its way to the fallopian tube in any position!
+Sperm will find its way to the fallopian tube in any position.
+(Although you can use fertility lube if you’re looking for ways to improve your chances in the bedroom)

-• Female orgasms: You may have heard the rumor that post-orgasm “contractions” suction up rogue sperm and increase your chances of conceiving.
+You may have heard the rumor that post-orgasm “contractions” suction up rogue sperm and increase your chances of conceiving.
 Unfortunately, science does not support this claim.
-The female orgasm is a glorious thing, but doesn’t do much in the way of fertility.

-• Having too much fun: How much is too much?
+How much is too much?
 The fear that frequent ejaculation decreases male fertility is unsubstantiated!
-Chances of getting pregnant are highest by having sex everyday or every other day, especially during the fertile window.
+Chances of getting pregnant are highest by having sex every day or every other day, especially during the fertile window.
 Of course, longer stretches of abstinence will decrease your chances.

 It’s helpful to be aware of health conditions that can make it tougher to get pregnant.
 These include endometriosis and polycystic ovary syndrome (PCOS), which are two of the most common endocrine disorders in women.